Bigg Boss (Telugu TV series) season 1

 Bigg Boss 1 is the first season of the Telugu-language version of the Indian reality television series Bigg Boss. was premiered on 16 July 2017 on Star Maa.
 Jr NTR hosted the show.
 For this season of Bigg Boss, a lavish house set was constructed in Lonavala.
 Siva Balaji was the winner.
 The prize money for the winner was Rs.
 50 lakhs (5,000,000 or 50,00,000).

+Housemates status

 Housemates

 The participants in the order they entered the house are: